Staff Emergency Fund

 - Automatic payroll deduction by enrolling in the Lead by Example campaign; use A&M Foundation code 996.

-To apply to the Staff Emergency Fund, all applicants must meet the following requirements:
+To be eligible for assistance, all applicants must meet the following requirements:

-- Applicants must be in an active, benefit- eligible, non-faculty, university staff position.
+- Applicant must be in an active, benefit- eligible, non-faculty, university staff position.

-- Applicants must have at least one year continuous employment as a Texas A&M staff.
+- Applicant must have at least one year continuous employment as a Texas A&M staff.

-- Applicants must not have received a SEF grant within the past two years.
+- Applicant must not have received a SEF grant within the past two years.

-- Applicants must have experienced a temporary financial hardship to be awarded funds.
+- Applicant must have experienced a temporary financial hardship to be awarded funds.

-- Applicants must not be an active member of the University Staff Council.
+- Applicant must not be an active member of the University Staff Council.

-*A temporary financial hardship is one caused by a defined, time-limited, specific event including, but not limited to:
+- Applicant must be experiencing a temporary financial hardship, defined as one caused by a time-limited, specific event.
+This includes, but is not limited to:

 Emergency funding is not guaranteed and is based on demonstrated need, short-term nature of the financial hardship, committee approval, and available funds.